perslab/CELLECT/README.md

 ![fig-CELLECT-conceptual-h2](https://user-images.githubusercontent.com/5487016/62367093-e3ff7600-b528-11e9-8879-8f69005fbea5.png)

 Schematic illustration of CELLECT and CELLEX.
-The bottom layer shows a disease with multiple genetic components (G1-G4).
+The bottom layer shows a disease or trait with multiple genetic components (G1-G4).
 CELLECT integrates disease heritability estimates with cell-type expression specificity to identify the etiologic cell-types (T1 and T4) underlying the genetic components (G1 and G4).
-CELLEX estimates expression specificity from single-cell transcriptomic atlases.
+CELLEX estimates expression specificity from single-cell transcriptomic data.

 ## Installation